-- Compared with traditional fundraisers,P2P requires less money and resources.
-The Digital-First Peer-to-Peer Fundraising Study found that peer-to-peer increased revenue by 30% in 2021 vs. 2020.
-That’s almost 9x the increase in revenue generated by physical and hybrid fundraising efforts!
+If you haven’t yet tried peer-to-peer fundraising, now is the time.
+This powerful tool brings a whole new set of supporters into the fold and increases your donations.
+In fact, The Digital-First Peer-to-Peer Fundraising Study found that peer-to-peer increased revenue by 30% in 2021 vs. 2020, which was almost 9x the increase in revenue generated by in-person and hybrid fundraising efforts!

 - Peer-to-peer fundraising enables your nonprofit to connect with Gen Z, who are accustomed (and expect) to be able to engage online.

 - Peer-to-peer fundraising boosts the donations of almost any campaign.
-According to The State of Modern Philanthropy 2021, “The median amount raised by events in which attendees raise money on behalf of an organization through peer-to-peer fundraising pages, typically is 4.5 times greater than ticketed events.” (source)
+According to The State of Modern Philanthropy 2021, “The median amount raised by events in which attendees raise money on behalf of an organization through peer-to-peer fundraising pages typically is 4.5 times greater than ticketed events.”

 - Peer-to-peer fundraising creates a personal, meaningful introduction of your cause and nonprofit to new donors.
 Existing supporters are the ones spreading the word to friends and colleagues.

-- Peer-to-peer fundraising nurtures a sense of community around your organization and cause.
+- Peer-to-peer fundraising nurtures a sense of community around your nonprofit organization and cause.

 - Peer-to-peer fundraising helps you build a tailored approach to your donor relationships by providing another way donors can choose to participate in fundraising.